Raiffeisen-DGTL/checkita-data-quality/docs/en/01-application-setup/01-ApplicationSettings.md

 For more information on results storage refer to [Data Quality Results Storage](03-ResultsStorage.md) chapter of the documentation.

-This, connection to storage is configured using following parameters:
+Thus, connection to storage is configured using following parameters:

 * `dbType` - Type of database used to store Data Quality results. *Required*.
 * `url` - Database connection URL (without protocol identifiers). *Required*.